The Dynamics of Solvable Subgroups of PSL(3,C)

 The paper is organized as follows: In Section \ref{sec_background} we quickly review the necessary facts and definitions.
-In Section \ref{sec_non_commutative_triangular}, we give a dynamic description of non-commutative discrete triangular subgroups of $\PSL$ and prove a decomposition theorem for these groups, via semi-direct products.
-In Section \ref{sec_commutative_triangular}, we characterize and describe the dynamics of commutative discrete triangular subgroups of $\PSL$.
-Finally, in Section \ref{sec_proof_main_thm}, we prove Theorems \ref{thm_main_solvable} and \ref{thm_main_gen}.
+In Section \ref{sec_non_commutative_triangular}, we give a dynamic description of non-commutative discrete triangular subgroups of $\text{PSL}\left(3,\mathbb{C}\right)$ and prove a decomposition theorem for these groups, via semi-direct products.
+In Section \ref{sec_commutative_triangular}, we characterize and describe the dynamics of commutative discrete triangular subgroups of $\text{PSL}\left(3,\mathbb{C}\right)$.
+Finally, we prove Theorems \ref{thm_main_solvable} and \ref{thm_main_gen} in Section \ref{sec_proof_main_thm}.